Waro: Helping the owners of Māori land get paid to plant trees to clean the air for generations to come.

 The goal of the Waro Project is essentially to help identify the opportunities and barriers to reforesting Māori land in Tairāwhiti with native trees with support from the NZ Emissions Trading Scheme.

 Landowners can then plug these numbers into a calculator created by Motu to see an estimate of how much money they would make by re-purposing their land into forest.
-You must not rely on the information in this calculator as an alternative to advice from an appropriately qualified professional.
-If you have any specific questions about any matter you should consult an appropriately qualified professional.

 As part of this project, the project team have created some videos talking with people who have already been involved in carbon farming in Tairāwhiti.

 Check out what the landowner (Nikki Searancke, Chairperson of NuhutiQ) has to say.

 Find out how the emitter (David Bodger, GM of Gull NZ) works with local landowners.